Martin Smith’s class poses a simple question: Should I eat fish? But answering it sends students into murky waters.

 ON THE FIRST DAY OF HIS MARINE CONSERVATION course this past January, Martin Smith told his eight undergraduates that they would play a game.
 One student would wait in the hallway.
 The other seven would stand around a conference table and go fishing.

-“A couple of rules,” said Smith, the Dan and Bunny Gabel Associate Professor of environmental economics at the Nicholas School of the Environment.
+“A couple of rules,” said Smith, an associate professor of environmental economics at Duke University’s Nicholas School of the Environment.
 “No communicating with each other.
 No winks or nods, and certainly no overt discussion.
 Absolutely no physically harming each other.
 If it comes down to where violence is going to be involved, just restrain yourselves.”

 Smith would stock the table with paper fish, he explained.
 The students had thirty seconds to harvest them.
 “Whatever’s left on the table, I will double,” he said.
 “Then you’ll have thirty seconds to fish again.”
 Each fish could be redeemed for one “participation point” toward the student’s final grade.
 Smith shook an envelope, and paper cutouts wafted to the table.
 “The ocean has been seeded,” he said.
 “Are you ready?
 Go fishing.”